 Jewish-Christian Week of Encounters and Culture

 Hanukkah is the Jewish festival of lights, commemorating the re-dedication of the second temple in Jerusalem in 164 BC.
-For eight evenings, eight candles are lit one by one on the distinctive nine – armed candelabrum, making Hanukkah a signal of the re-establishing of Jewish life and faith amidst dark circumstances.
+For eight evenings, eight candles are lit one by one on the Hanukkiah – the distinctive nine–armed candelabra – making Hanukkah a symbol of re-establishing Jewish life and faith amidst dark circumstances.

-Since 2004 Hanukkah is openly celebrated in Tübingen.
-Every evening, another light of the Hanukkah candleholder is being lit in a specifically chosen location.
-The lights of the Chanukkiah are intended as a signal of friendship and solidarity with Israel and a statement against recurring flare up of anti-Semitism.
+Since 2004 Hanukkah has been openly celebrated in Tübingen.
+Every evening, the Hanukkiah is lit in a different section of the city as a symbol of friendship and solidarity with Israel and a statement against recurring flare-up of antisemitism.

-The Jewish Christian Week of Encounters and Culture celebrates Jewish culture with concerts, readings and traditional Dreidel games.
-Additionally, lectures about jewish life Germany, Hanukkah, but also the topic of anti-Semitism and remembrance of the Holocaust, make up a varied program.
+The Jewish-Christian Week of Encounters and Culture celebrates Jewish culture with concerts, readings and traditional Dreidel games.
+Additionally, lectures about Jewish life in Germany, Hanukkah, antisemitism and the remembrance of the Holocaust, make up a varied program.

-- “Jewish life today in Germany – reality and construction”
+- “Jewish life today in Germany – reality and structure”

-(Manfred Levy, contributor of the pedagogic centre of the Jewish museums Frankfurt, and of the Fritz Bauer Institute)
+Manfred Levy, head of education at the Jewish Museum Frankfurt and staff member of the Fritz Bauer Institute

-(Gottfried Bühler, president of ICEJ Germany, and Carmen Shamsianpur, scholar of Islamic studies and historian)
+Gottfried Bühler, president of ICEJ Germany, and Carmen Shamsianpur, historian and scholar of Islamic studies

 - “Do Jews in Europe have a future?”

-(Matthias J. Becker, TU Berlin, Institue for Language and Communication, DFG – Project “Current Conceptualization of Terrorism”)
+Matthias J. Becker, TU Berlin, Institute for Language and Communication, DFG – Project “Current Conceptualization of Terrorism”

-(Prof. Dr. Hans – Joachim Lang, historian and journalist)
+Dr. Hans – Joachim Lang, historian and journalist

 - “Johannes Reuchlin and the Campaign to Destroy Jewish Books”